sequenceiq/slider/src/site/markdown/rolehistory.md

 were at least in use *at the time the data was saved*.
 The state of the cluster after the last save is unknown.

-1. Role History loaded; Failure => Bootstrap.
+1: Role History loaded; Failure => Bootstrap.
-1. Future: if role list enum != current enum, remapping could take place.
+2: Future: if role list enum != current enum, remapping could take place.
 Until then: fail.
-1. iterate through all NodeEntry instances in each Node and set its last_used time to the time the role history was last saved.
-1. Maybe: purge entries > N weeks older than the save time of the role history

-If the list of recently used nodes is built by creating a sorted list of the nodes for each role, this sort must take place after the previous operations have completed.
-These sorted lists would have the active-at-time-of-save nodes at their heads, followed by the inactive nodes in the order of the most recently used.
+3: Mark all nodes as active at save time to that of the

+   //define a threshold
+   threshold = rolehistory.saveTime - 7*24*60*60* 1000

+    for (clusterId, clusternode) in rolehistory.clusterNodes().entries() :
+      for (role, nodeEntry) in clusterNode.getNodeEntries():
+        nodeEntry.requested = 0
+        nodeEntry.releasing = 0
+        if nodeEntry.active > 0 :
+          nodeEntry.last_used = rolehistory.saveTime;
+        nodeEntry.n.active = 0
+        if nodeEntry.last_used < threshold :
+          clusterNode.remove(role)
+        else:
+         availableNodes[role].add(clusterId)
+       if clusterNode.getNodeEntries() isEmpty :
+         rolehistory.clusterNodes.remove(clusterId)

+    for availableNode in availableNodes:
+      sort(availableNode,new last_used_comparator())

+After this operation, the structures are purged with all out of date entries, and the available node list contains a sorted list of the remainder.

 ### AM Restart

-1. RoleHistory reloaded
-1. Failure => create empty map.
-1. Success => set the active counts for each NodeEntry to 0, with the `last_used` value to that of the file's save time.
-1. Enum existing containers and determine role of each container.
-1. For each Node: create a `NodeEntry` each role with a container on that node, then set the `NodeEntry.active` count to the #of containers on that node.
-1. For each Node in the NodeMap, if there are no active instances of a role in that Node, then its count remains 0 -it is implicitly available.
-1. For other (existing) container data structures in the AM, add entries recording container details there.
-1. Set the outstanding request queue to `null`, and reset the counters.
-1. Generate the sorted AvailableNodes lists for each role.
-1. Trigger a cluster node count review -and request & release nodes as appropriate
+1: Create the initial data structures as the thaw operation
+2: update the structure with the list of live nodes, removing those nodes from the list of available nodes

+    now = time()
+    activeContainers = RM.getActiveContainers()

+    for container in activeContainers:
+       nodeId = container.nodeId
+       clusterNode = roleHistory.nodemap.getOrCreate(nodeId)
+       role = extractRoleId(container.getPriority)
+       nodeEntry = clusterNode.getOrCreate(role)
+       nodeEntry.active++
+       nodeEntry.last_used = now
+       availableNodes[role].remove(nodeId)

+There's no need to resort the available node list -all that has happened is that some entries have been removed

 **Issue**: what if requests come in for a `(role, requestID)` for the previous instance of the AM?
 Could we just always set the initial